SAM-BA is freely downloadable in two versions:

 Download and save, inside the directory just created by tar, this file:

-QML is a scripting language to give istructions to SAM-BA on how and what tranfer inside the QuadSPI memory and much more.
+This is a script file written in QML that gives the istructions to SAM-BA on how and what tranfer inside the QuadSPI memory and much more.

 SAM-BA can be used only when on the MCU is running RomBOOT.
-When the CPU is running other codes like at91bootstrap, uboot or linux it is completely unuseful.
+When the CPU is running other codes like at91bootstrap, uboot or linux it is not usable because it talk only with RomBOOT.

-The RoadRunner with QuadSPI on board (Model Q16/Q128/Q256) are already programmed to boot from QuadSPI.
+The RoadRunner with QuadSPI on board (Model Q16/Q64/Q256) are already programmed to boot from QuadSPI.
 The default code put on it is at91bootstrap.

 In case you want to reflash it just press the push-button BOOTOFF on the Berta D2 board and the press the RESET botton to restart the MPU.